Are you a Business Owner?

 The original property was built circa 1940 with additions in the 1980s.
 Of mainly block construction under a tiled roof, Aonach Mor Hotel is a 2-storey property with the bar and dining elements being situated on the ground floor and letting accommodation on the first floor.
 Entry is accessed at street level into a portico leading to the reception area, where access can be gained to the bar and dining room.

 The bar is open-plan with an attractive large bar servery which is fully equipped for all business needs including chill cabinets.
 Customers can choose from a wide selection of draft and bottled beers, minerals, wines and of course spirits which are conveniently dispensed from a good range of optics.
 This well-presented facility has a range of free-standing furniture and located to one end is a pool table and gaming machine.
 The bar has separate ladies and gents’ washrooms.
 The bar can comfortably accommodate up to 40 customers.
-The dining room is an attractive space set to 9 tables of 4.
+The dining room is an attractive space set to 9 tables of 4 and has recently benefitted from some upgrades including new carpeting.
 Though mainly used for breakfasts, historically the business has a strong catering output.
 Situated just of the kitchen, the dining room could once more become a destination venue.

 A separate entrance allows overnight guests to enter the property without the need to access the public areas.
-There are 6 en-suite bedrooms all located on the first floor.
+There are 6 en-suite bedrooms all located on the first floor, the hallway to which has recently been re-carpeted.
 The rooms are sold at budget rates but are comfortable and are configured as follows:

 Room 8 - Double room with en-suite bathroom with shower over bath.